docker-library/docs/aerospike-tools/README-short.txt

-Aerospike tools – Tools for the reliable, high performance, distributed database optimized for flash and RAM.
+Aerospie Tools for the reliable, high performance, distributed DB optimized for flash and RAM.